The geometry of tilting composition series via Richardson varieties: Richardson varieties and their geometry

+\end{prop} \begin{rem} In \cite{KWY13} the field of definition is assumed to be algebraically closed, but the argument adapts to our case by descent, as the chart of their Lemma 2.2 is defined over $\mathbb{Z}$. \end{rem}

 This proposition allows us to reduce the study of singularities in Richardson varieties to those of Schubert varieties.
-In Section \ref{Subsec: geometric argument} we consider a particular sheaf on Richardson varieties, and this local description is what allows us to explicitly compute its stalks.
+Schubert varieties admit well understood Bott--Samelson resolutions of their singularities, and in all characteristics, fibre products of these provide resolutions for Richardson varieties \cite[\S A]{KLS14}.